 MPC uses a model of the plant to predict its future behaviour, and then computes an optimal input trajectory based on the predictions.
 In most real applications, however, exact models can not be obtained, either due to model uncertainty or external disturbances.
 Uncertainty is most commonly addressed in literature by formulating a Robust MPC problem, where the uncertainty is assumed to be bounded and computes a control law that satisfies the constraints for every possible uncertainty realization.
 This pessimistic view may significantly degrade the overall controller performance, due to the need to protect against low probability uncertainty outliers.

 An alternative, and somehow less pessimistic view on uncertainty, is offered by Stochastic MPC (SMPC).
 In SMPC, the constraints are interpreted probabilistically, allowing for a small violation probability.
 In this context, even unbounded uncertainty can be studied.
 Unfortunately, SMPC problems are hard in general and can only be solved approximately or by imposing specific problem structure.
 In this context, we mainly focus on the following problems:

 But what happens if the uncertainty is not bounded?
 Or when it is not uniformly distributed?
 A less conservative approach would clearly be to take these possibilities into account, identifying appropriate distributions of the uncertainties and formulating a stochastic MPC problem instead.
 In this context, there are several points one should take into consideration for the problem formulation:

-The main aim of the research in this group is to develop theoretical foundations of stochastic MPC, as well as to consider implementation issues, driven by some relevant applications.
-The aspects we currently focus on can be divided in the following areas:
+The goal of this research group is to develop theoretical foundations of SMPC as well as to consider implementation issues, driven by some relevant applications.
+The focus of our current and past work can be divided in the following areas: